kriasoft/graphql-starter-kit/infra/README.md

 - **[`/core`](./core/)** - This directory contains the Terraform configurations for the global/shared resources used across all environments.
 These may include VPCs, shared databases, IAM roles, etc.

-- **[`/server-prod`](./server-prod/)** - Contains the Terraform configurations for the production web server.
+- **[`/server`](./server/)** - Contains the Terraform configurations for the production web server.
 This workspace should be configured with production-grade settings, ensuring high availability and security.

+- **[`/server-preview`](./server-preview/)** - This directory is for the preview web server, typically used for pull request reviews.
+It might contain configurations that are under testing or not yet approved for the testing environment.

 - **[`/server-test`](./server-test/)** - Holds the configurations for the testing/QA web server.
 This environment mirrors production closely and is used for final testing before deploying to production.

-- **[`/server-preview`](./server-preview/)** - This directory is for the preview web server, typically used for staging and pre-release reviews.
-It might contain configurations that are under testing or not yet approved for the testing environment.

 ## Usage